Nexfinity/CakeyBot-Wiki/feature/leveling.md

 {.is-info}

 ## Voice Leveling Enabled
 This disables or enables voice leveling in the server.
-You can keep this disabled while regular leveling is enabled so that users only earn XP for emssages if you wish.
+You can keep this disabled while regular leveling is enabled so that users only earn XP for messages if you wish.

 ## Remove Roles on Demotion
 Enabling this feature will have Cakey Bot automatically remove any Role Rewards when a user gets demoted via the `/manage-xp` or `/manage-level` commands.